sadricodes/scriptify/documentation/index.md

   - YouTube guide for this step

-This is where we wil describe how to install the main script.

 1. #### In your Jcink Forum Admin CP, create a new webpage

    - Select "Webpage Maker" from the "Skins & Templates" section of your Admin sidebar.